Abhay-404/Tranformer-from-Scratch/readme.md

 ### 🔄 **Current Work:** English-to-Hindi Translation
 - Implementing a Transformer-based translation model.
-- Training on bilingual datasets to improve accuracy.

 ### 🔬 **Future Experiments:**
 - 🚀 Experimenting with **BERT, GPT,Lama and other variants**!
 - **Exploring SFT/DPO (Supervised Fine-Tuning)** for domain-specific applications.
 - **Implementing GRPO (Guided Reinforcement Policy Optimization)** to enhance generation quality.

----

-## 🙏 Special Thanks
-A huge shoutout to **Umar Jamil** 🎥, whose video tutorials helped me grasp the fundamentals of Transformers.
-Your content is truly invaluable! 🚀

----

 🔹 *This project is just the beginning.
 More updates coming soon!* 🚀🔥